dhis2/dhis2-docs/src/user/using-the-maps-app.md

         each facility.
 The radius of the buffer can be modified here.

+    - Facilities can be styled an **organisation unit group set** using different icons.
+Select a group set from the list of organisation unit group sets defined for your DHIS2 instance.
+The system administrator can set the default organsation unit group set in the
+      **System Settings** app.

+    - If no group set is selected, the facilities will be shown as filled circles.
+The color and the circle radius can be changed.

 3. Click **ADD LAYER**.

 ### Create or modify a facility layer